-DevStack is a series of extensible scripts used to quickly bring up a complete OpenStack environment.
+DevStack is a series of extensible scripts used to quickly bring up a complete OpenStack environment based on the latest versions of everything from git master.
 It is used interactively as a development environment and as the basis for much of the OpenStack project’s functional testing.

 The source is available at https://git.openstack.org/cgit/openstack-dev/devstack.

 DevStack will make substantial changes to your system during installation.
 Only run DevStack on servers or virtual machines that are dedicated to this purpose.

 Start with a clean and minimal install of a Linux system.
 Devstack attempts to support Ubuntu 14.04/16.04, Fedora 23/24, CentOS/RHEL 7, as well as Debian and OpenSUSE.

 If you do not have a preference, Ubuntu 16.04 is the most tested, and will probably go the smoothest.

 The devstack repo contains a script that installs OpenStack and templates for configuration files